 The current simplified character system has two simplifications.

-1. Reducing the number strokes of the traditional characters.
+1. Reducing the number of strokes of the traditional characters.

 2. Eradicating all those reincarnated words.
-They do not know why many words have so many “not needed” synonyms, as they do not know the reason of their construction.
+They do not know why many words have so many “not needed” synonyms, as they do not know the reason for their construction.